 If you need any more proof that the custom bike scene has been turned on it’s head in the last 10 years, look no further than this beautiful Honda CB400 from a small builder in Poland.
 No doubt in the past an Eastern European builder who looked past the Harley billet scene in search of something much more light, quick and mean would have had about as much luck turning a buck as a Polish Kaszanka stand in downtown New York.
 But now we’re seeing builders from all over not only making bikes like these, but thriving.
-And here’s a perfect case in point – Adam Jasiński and his Jasin Motorcycles shop with their latest build.
+And here’s a perfect case in point -T.JASIN Motorcycles’ with their latest build.

-This is Adam’s nth CB400 build (he’s previously appeared on these pages under his previous moniker ATJ – Projects) and his adoration of the bike is obvious.
+This is Tom’s nth CB400 build and his adoration of the bike is obvious.
 “This model of motorbike is very nice to customise.
 We’ve made 4-5 such bikes and all of them look stylish.”
 But, as with a lot of the bikes we’ve featured over the years, this particular ride was relegated to bridesmaid while other bikes in the shop were dusted off, fixed up and rolled out the door.
-Seems to us that Adam was just honing his skills.
+Seems to us that Tom was just honing his skills.

 “From the original bike we took the wheels, tank and front suspensions, which we lowered.
 Of course, the frame was cut at the rear of the bike.”
 And you don’t have to look hard to see why – talk about tidy.

 “We handmade the seat from black leather with yellow stitching for highlights and put the rear fender under the seat.
 For the tank we reshaped it a little and gave is a custom paint job.
 Then we added handlebars was from a motorcross bike.
 The front light and clocks are from Kawasaki LTD 250 1971.
 Of course all the parts were renovated and we painted the clocks in a yellow highlight to match the yellow thread used in the seat.”